 Carl Gustav Jung

-Most professionals have encountered the vocabulary somewhere — introversion and extraversion, thinking and feeling.
+Most professionals have encountered the vocabulary somewhere: introversion and extraversion, thinking and feeling.
 Few trace it back to Jung.
-Fewer still realise that the same underlying structure surfaces in the frameworks used to describe organisations.
+Fewer still realise the same structure appears in frameworks used to describe organisations.

 - Jacco Meijer